nichoio/Reddit-Recommender/README.md

+# Install
+Prerequisite: Docker & Docker Compose.

+## Setup steps
+1. Download this repository
+2. go to the root of this repository
+3. run `./setup.sh`.
+This process might take 5-10 minutes depending on your internet connection.
+Wait until everything is done.
+4. Run `docker-compose up`

+The recommender is now available under `http://localhost:5000`.

+Use `CTRL+C` to stop the application.

-# How to Connect to the VM?
+## How to Connect to the VM?

 ## Tools
 Download and install [Putty] (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)